daltonlowery26/DIPS/README.md

   - weighted average of predicted values based on preformance of models
   - fed back to WRC+ models
 - WRC+ Model
-  - three xgboost models without PA Data
+  - three xgboost models
     - seperated based on data avail (02, 15, 23)
+    - projected next_year pa fed to model
   - three nearest neighbor models split the same way
-  - indiv. model predections, combinded with expected PA feed to xgboost model
-  - predections are averged based on indiv. model preformance
+  - predections from each model are averaged then centered around 100
-  - applied basic aging curves based on player preformance change season to season
+  - basic aging curve applied to each player
-  - centered predections around 100 (mean wrc+)
+  - predections are regressed to mean

 - Aging Curves
   - explored using clustering to find smaller aging trends
   - did not preform any better